gborobio73/gborobio73.github.io/_posts/2016-08-16-tennis-score-for-pebble.markdown

 Dialog and message windows are based on Pebble examples [UI Patterns](https://github.com/pebble-examples/ui-patterns):

 Limitations: **Tennis Score** for Pebble keeps track up to 180 points for Pebble Classic and Steel, and up to 600 points for other models.

+**Tennis Score** for Pebble is my first ever app for Pebble.
+It's written in C and it has been a great fun; I plan to add more features :)